by Bruce Dunlavy (My blog home page and index of other posts may be found here.)

 In the days since he was accused of shooting nine African-Americans to death, we have heard repeatedly that the mind of Dylann Roof is “unfathomable,” that his motivation is “unexplainable,” that the question for which we all desperately seek an answer is, “Why?”

 There is no need for this anguished searching.
 It should be pretty plain.
 Roof is a known white supremacist.
 He is reported to have clearly expressed his motivation by proclaiming, “You’re taking over!”
 What was his motivation?
-Why can we not just accept his word about it?
+Why not just accept his word about it?

 Journalist Clarence Page pointed out nearly 20 years ago that “the real P.C.” is the Politeness Conspiracy, by which he meant that people are afraid to seriously discuss the issue of race in America.
 It’s considered a subject too delicate to discuss lest someone become uncomfortable.
 Thus the topic is usually left to basement, backyard, and barroom discussions among people of like minds who do not so much confront and examine the issue as reinforce one another’s existing opinions.
 Not much progress is made that way.